szabgab/rust.code-maven.com/slides/rust/clap.md

 * If `log_to_file` is true then `log_file` will get a default value.

 * Actually I am not sure this is such a good example for `default_value_if` as setting the default even if the `log_to_file` is `False` would not be a problem.
-The just would not use it.
+The code just would not use it.

 ![](examples/clap/default-value-if-equals/src/main.rs)